nachocaru/xaprb.com/content/blog/2007-05-03-innotop-142-released.md

   <a href="http://code.google.com/p/innotop">Download innotop</a>
 </p>

 This release of the innotop MySQL and InnoDB monitor is a major upgrade in terms of functionality, code quality, and interface consistency.
 It is the result of me working for over a month to get innotop into shape for the recent MySQL Conference and Expo.
-Here&#8217;s a summary of the changes:
+Here's a summary of the changes:

 ### Major changes